Retirees Come to Central Texas and Picturesque Georgetown for its Friendly Atmosphere, Charming Downtown and Relaxed Lifestyle

 There are also two farmers' markets, five city golf courses, 14 parks, tennis courts and walking trails.
 The Georgetown Public Library has a good menu of services, from clubs, art exhibits and live music presentations to book discussion groups.
 Outside of town, Lake Georgetown provides opportunities for hiking, camping and boating and fishing.

-More than 40 churches and synagogues are here, and Southwestern University, the small liberal arts college (population 1,500 students), offers the opportunity for ongoing education.
+More than 40 churches and synagogues are here, and Southwestern University, the small liberal arts college (1,500 students), offers the opportunity for ongoing education.
 Sun City Texas residents can also take advantage of Sun City's Senior University where visiting professors present classes and workshops.

 CARTS (Capital Area Rural Transportation System) provides curb to curb van service throughout Georgetown and to surrounding towns, including Austin.
 All vehicles are wheelchair accessible, and most rides are between $1 to $6 one way.
 It also has a curb to curb service.

 Retirement in Georgetown has some drawbacks.
 The chance of a tornado is 115% above the national average and a twister touched down in 2015.
-The San Gabriel rose above its banks during the same storm and flooded parts of the city (local leaders have 62 projects on the books that will help eliminate future flooding).
+The San Gabriel rose above its banks during the same storm and flooded parts of the city (local leaders have several dozen projects on the books to mitigate future flooding).
 Some people grumble that Georgetown, a longtime country hamlet, is growing up, becoming self-sufficient and losing a bit of its charm.

 And yet, Georgetown entices.
 It may be growing up, but it still has enough small town ambiance, friendliness and civic pride to make it a great retirement spot!